Compassionate Drug Use

 Drugs that are being tested but have not yet been approved by the US Food and Drug Administration (FDA) are called investigational drugs.
 These drugs are generally available only to people who are taking part in a clinical trial (a research study that is testing the drug).
 Being able to use one of these drugs when you are not in a clinical trial has many names, but is most commonly referred to as compassionate use.

 Is compassionate drug use legal?

-Compassionate drug use is legal, but it is tightly restricted to people who meet certain conditions.
+Compassionate drug use is legal, but it’s tightly restricted to people who meet certain conditions.
 The FDA first approved investigational drugs to be used in this way for critically ill patients in 1987.
-There are 2 ways a drug company commonly gives access to their unapproved drug to a person who is not in a clinical trial, through expanded access programs (EAP) or single patient access.
+For people who aren’t in clinical trials, there are 2 ways a drug company can allow use of their unapproved drug: through expanded access programs (EAPs) or through single patient access.

 Single patient access

 Patients who don’t qualify for either clinical trials or an expanded access program (if one exists) may be able to get the unapproved new drug by applying for single patient access.

 In this case, the patient’s doctor must first ask the drug company if the drug can be used for the patient and see if the drug company will supply it.
 If the company agrees, the patient’s doctor works with the drug company to ask the FDA to approve the drug for use by this one patient.

 The FDA requires the doctor to send information about the patient, why the request is being made, the proposed treatment plan, and a signed informed consent from the patient (see our document Informed Consent for more on this).
 The length of time it takes to get single patient access varies.
 But if it’s an emergency, the FDA can complete the paperwork in 24 hours.

 According to guidelines from the National Cancer Institute, most compassionate drug use is for patients who meet all of these conditions: